 - Resocialization and other types of beneficial social supports

-- Help transitioning into an aftercare program
+- Transitioning into an aftercare program

 - Encouragement for making positive changes